Navajo-Style Peach CrispJen Castle | Delicious Living

 - Serves: 8 people

-A Navajo Family in Arizona’s Canyon De Chelly taught Blake this recipe, lightened here with less sugar and butter.
+A Navajo family in Arizona’s Canyon de Chelly taught Jen Castle and Blake Spalding, the chef-owners of Hell's Backbone Grill & Farm, this amazing recipe, lightened here with less sugar and butter.
 “In Boulder we have many varieties of peaches and this crisp is one of our favorite ways to use them,” say Blake and Jen.
 “Eat it with fresh whipped cream, vanilla ice cream, or your bare hands.”

 - Preheat oven to 375˚.
 Coat an 11x17-inch baking dish with cooking spray.